juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 monitor_speed = 115200
 ```

-Moreover, we replaced the content of `src/main.cpp` with the following code:
+Moreover, we replaced the content of `src/main.cpp` with a LED blinking program to verify that the ESP32 is working correctly:

 ```cpp
 #include <Arduino.h>